Overview

 Veronica Colas counsels clients on the regulations and policy issues affecting food companies from farm to table.

 Using her keen awareness of today's class action litigation environment, Veronica helps develop new products, label claims, and advertising materials.
 She has a deep understanding of both current and forthcoming food labeling and production requirements ranging from nutrition and menu labeling, to the regulatory issues surrounding bioengineered foods and organic food production.
+As companies seek to communicate about the health, nutrition, or environmental benefits of their products, Veronica helps them navigate the regulatory landscape.

 She is a regular speaker and contributor to industry publications, including providing training sessions to corporate clients on Food Law 101, food labeling and marketing, and claim substantiation.